Nexmo/station/_api/verify.md

 `format` | The response format.
 Either `json` or `xml`. | Yes `request_id` | The identifier of the Verify request to check.
 This is the [request_id](#keys-and-values) you received in the Verify Request [response](#response).  | Yes
-`code` | The PIN given by your user. | Yes `ip_address` | The IP Address used by your user when they entered the PIN.
-Nexmo uses this information to identify fraud and spam patterns across our customer base.
-This ultimately benefits all Nexmo customers. | No
+`code` | The PIN given by your user. | Yes

 ⚓ cresponse
 ### Response